Updated March 2016

 Christchurch and surrounds – the earthquake of 2011 changed the yarn store landscape considerably.
 Until things ‘settle down’, it would be best to make enquiries in Christchurch as to the whereabouts of yarn stores in the city.

 An hour south of Christchurch, you come to Ashburton, home of Ashford.
 Most spinners will be very familiar with the Ashford spinning wheel – this is where it comes from.
 In addition to finding spinning wheels and equipment in their showroom, you will also be able to avail yourself of their quality dyes, sliver and yarns (both Tekapo 8 ply and 12 ply, and Mackenzie, a 4ply merino yarn).
 My fears about colour dye are reasonably assuaged here.
 According to the website, their acid dyes are Oeko-Tex Standard 100 compliant which is the certification for ecologically safe clothing.
 It seems like a good place to add to the ‘must sees’.
 It also looks like they have a fair amount of other activity going on – good for entertaining children whilst I fondle yarn…

-Moving down the road to Oamaru, I shall have to go to the Oamaru Textile Exchange, which is where local fibre artist Doe Arnott, makes her lovely handspun and hand-dyed creations available.
+Moving down the road to Oamaru, I shall have to go to the Oamaru Textile Exchange, which is where local fibre artist Doe Arnot (doespins), makes her beautiful handspun and hand-dyed creations available.

 At this juncture, you might want to do one of two things: Head down to the Southern most tip of the South Island to take in Scenic Route through the Caitlins and on to the Fiordland National Park, or head inland back up towards Queenstown.